This is a guide covering everything you need to know about straight photography.

 The statement by itself is quite interesting.
-It obviously leads people to thinking of it as pure photography.
+It obviously leads people to think of it as pure photography.

-No editing, no cropping the image, no more manipulation.
-Taking photography itself as art and simply using a photographer’s knowledge to create a simple yet beautiful photography.
+No editing, no cropping of the image, no more manipulation.
+Taking photography itself as art and simply using a photographer’s knowledge to create simple, yet beautiful photography.

 History of Straight Photography